WaPo: Not enough jobs for science PhDs

 The experience and expertise to the first step and meet these needs, making us the preferred choice for hospital and clients nationwide.

-One thing missing from the article was a discussion of the so-called alternative career paths where one uses PhD training but not in an academic or industrial setting.
+What is Functional Medicine?
+The article was a discussion of the so-called medical response, where one uses PhD training but not in an academic or industrial setting.
 Even a typical non-lab career of science writing is becoming extremely competitive, both for salaried positions and freelancers.

 I hesitate to say this without complete data but we may indeed be reaching a point where more PhDs are being produced than can be absorbed by both academia/industry and non-laboratory positions.